 - SAFE FOR THE ENVIRONMENT – environmentally conscious, electrolytic recycling of your used solder into usable solder that is as pure, or more pure, than virgin metal

 Indium Corporation's solder reclaim program uses state-of-the art electrolytic recycle processes that removes both organic and metallic impurities from contaminated tin-lead and lead-free solder and solder dross.
-You can choose from two programs: tolling or assured recycling.

 If you are a solder user with less regular dross generation, you can still take advantage of Indium Corporation's assured and documented solder recycling.
 We will: